yanivnizan/knowledge-base/src/documents/docs/soomla/store/Overview.html.md

 This interface represents your game's economy.
 You will need to implement your version of IStoreAssets.
 [Learn more...](/docs/soomla/store/IStoreAssets)

 ###Local Storage
-You users get access to their data even when there’s no internet around.
+Your users get access to their data even when there’s no internet around.
 Our encrypted local storage is designed just for that.
 [Learn more...](/docs/soomla/store/Storage)

 ###Event Handling
 Throughout the SOOMLA SDK events are fired and need to be handled with your game-specific behavior.
 [Learn more...](/docs/soomla/store/Events)